psf/policies/docs/us.pycon.org/code-of-conduct/index.md

 ## CONTACT INFORMATION

 If you believe that someone is violating the code of conduct, or have any other concerns, please contact a member of the event staff immediately.
-They can be reached by emailing <pycon-us-report@python.org> which is monitored by Deb Nicholson, Łukasz Langa, Olivia Sauls and Ee Durbin.
+They can be reached by emailing <pycon-us-report@python.org> which is monitored by:

+-   Deb Nicholson
+-   Marie Nordin
+-   Molly de Blanc

 In case of a conflict of interest, you can individually contact:

-- Ee Durbin
+-   Deb Nicholson
-    - Director of Infrastructure
+    -   Python Software Foundation - Executive Director
-    - <ee@python.org>
+    -   <deb@python.org>
-- Olivia Sauls
+-   Marie Nordin
+    -   Python Software Foundation - Community Communications Manager
-    - Program Director
+    -   <marie@python.org>
+-   Molly de Blanc
+    -   Python Software Foundation - PyCon US 2025 Code of Conduct Lead
-    - <olivia@python.org>
+    -   <molly.deblanc@pyfound.org>

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist any attendee to feel safe for the duration of the conference.
 We value your attendance.